SoftUni-Internal/interactive-content/EN/10-Error-Handling-Unit-Testing-and-SSR/01-Error-Boundaries.md

 </ErrorBoundary>
 ```

-[/slide]

-[slide hideTitle]

-# Error Boundaries
+## Do-s and Don't-s

-It is important to remember those error boundaries:
+It is important to remember that error boundaries:

 - Can only be class\-based components